 To sign up please fill out the form below or contact us on 01903 218444 or email@example.com

-Please use the form below to pay your registration fee or go to: https://cafdonate.cafonline.org/14958
+To pay your registration fee online, please go to: https://cafdonate.cafonline.org/14958

 Race for Remembrance is a way of honouring his memory by supporting veterans in need of help today.< Back to Events

 “I always remember those whom I was with who now lie in Saint Manvieu War Cemetery.